Exus Blog Article

 These days, procurement is about more than simple cost-cutting.
-Economic tumult, tight budgets, demanding customers and increased competition require a procurement team more involved in up front, strategic conversations.
+Economic tumult, tight budgets, demanding customers and increased competition require a procurement team more involved in up-front, strategic conversations.
 The days of simply getting a plan together and sending it to procurement are over.

-As John Goyanes, Deutsche Bank’s former head of procurement, says: “Whoever has control of vendor management should be sitting together with suppliers to talk about strategic and tactical issues, and that should cover everything – commercial appropriateness, service-level attainment and candid discussions about the roadmap for that supplier in that organisation.”
+As John Goyanes, Deutsche Bank’s former head of procurement, says: “Whoever has control of vendor management should be sitting together with suppliers to talk about strategic and tactical issues, and that should cover everything – commercial appropriateness, service-level attainment and candid discussions about the roadmap for that supplier in that organization.”

-Cost (or, more accurately value) is still crucial, of course, but procurement teams are concerned with the big questions of efficiency, productivity and quality.
+Cost (or, more accurately value) is still crucial, of course, but procurement teams are concerned with the big questions of efficiency, productivity, and quality.
 This is felt no more keenly than when assessing third-party SaaS suppliers.

 So how can you assess what’s right for you?
 Here are five things to consider when going through the list of vendors your head of collections has supplied.